minghai-jiang/biodiversity-app/public/markdown/Northern Paraguay deforestation.md

 Deforestation falls into three classes.
 Deforesation for which a permit has been granted, illegal deforestation in reserves of various types, and deforestation outside reserves for which no permit is administered.
 We will have a look at all of these.

+The acquisition of the data has been paid for and made publicly available by IUCN the Netherlands comittee.

 ## Setting things up

 In this notebook we shall analyse the public 'Chaco Demo' map.
 This map contains 3 classes forest, natural shrubland and other.
 Furthermore it contains an NDVI index.